nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 3a.
-A duplicate contact is found (same name and phone number/email).
+A duplicate contact is found (same phone number or email).

     * 3a1.
 System displays a duplicate contact error message.